atedeg/mdm-slides/content/_index.md

 ## DVCS Workflow

-We adopt a `git-flow`-like workflow with a `beta` branch for pre-releases and a `main` branch for the stable ones.
+We adopt a `git-flow`-like workflow with a `beta` branch for pre-releases and a `main` branch for the stable ones

 {{< mermaid >}}
 %%{